 You were outside the Oval Office for eight years.

-Hillary Clinton, you you explain is a phony.
+Hillary Clinton, you explained, is a phony.

-Here she when she has big donors or guests, oh Gary's my favorite secret service guy ever.
+Here she, when she has big donors or guests, oh, Gary's my favorite Secret Service guy ever.

 And then how does she treat you behind the scenes?